 (iii) A site photograph.
 The photograph shall be at least 3 by 5 inches in size and show the location of the proposed structure or alteration and the adjacent shoreline area.

 (i) Completed application form.
-Application forms are available from TVA at the locations identified at the beginning of this section.
+Application forms are available on TVA’s website.
 The application shall include a narrative project description which indicates what is to be built, removed, or modified, and the sequence of the work.

 (ii) Project plan or drawing.
 Adequate project plans or drawings shall accompany the application.
 They shall

-(A) Be prepared on paper suitable for reproduction (no larger than 11 by 17 inches) or contained on a 3 1/2-inch floppy disc in “dxf” format.
+(A) Be prepared electronically or on paper suitable for reproduction (no larger than 11 by 17 inches).

 (B) Contain the date; applicant name; stream; river or reservoir name; river mile; locator landmarks; and direction of water flow, if known;